 Stress, anxiety, and even depression during a fertility journey are extremely common.
 The lack of control inherent to fertility journeys is challenging for anyone, but emotional support from a therapist or friends and family can make a difference.
-We talked to clinical psychologist Farah Ali, PsyD, one of the Carrot Experts members can connect with, to dig into the relationship between stress and fertility journeys and share recommendations for managing that anxiety.
+We talked to clinical psychologist Farah Ali, PsyD, to dig into the relationship between stress and fertility journeys and share recommendations for managing that anxiety.

 Stress during the fertility journey

 The National Center for Complementary and Integrative Health defines stress as “a physical and emotional reaction that people experience as they encounter challenges in life.”
 Fertility journeys can be one of those challenges — especially when infertility’s involved.

 Research shows the psychological weight of an infertility diagnosis can be comparable to a cancer diagnosis.
 People diagnosed with infertility may find themselves grieving the loss of how they expected getting pregnant would be.

 When it comes to fertility treatments specifically, the costs, time commitment, and unpredictability of the process can produce a lot of anxiety.
 “You’re sometimes at the fertility office every other day getting ultrasounds or bloodwork,” says Dr. Ali.
 “It can be pretty stressful to juggle all of that.”